Class Agnostic Instance-level Descriptor for Visual Instance Search: Instance-Level Feature Detector

 \subsection{Condition on Dummy Nodes}

-Given a feature set (or a node) $S$ on the hierarchy, it does not necessarily correspond to a semantically compact region.
-It could be a mixture of multiple instances of different categories or the mixture of objects and the background, or simply empty background.
-Such feature set is called ``dummy node''.
-It is not meaningful to build instance-level feature from it.
+Given a feature set (or a node) $S$ on the hierarchy, it does not necessarily correspond to a semantically salient region.
+It could be the mixture of objects and the background, or simply an empty background.
+We should not build a feature for such a region.
+Firstly, it is unnecessary to build a feature if the region is empty.
+Secondly, for the region that an instance is embedded in a big, empty background, the feature representation could be mixed with noise due to the dominant background.
+It would be more appropriate to build the feature when the empty background has been decomposed.
+We view such a region as a ``dummy node'' in the decomposition hierarchy.
 Inspired by~\cite{l1norm}, ``dummy node'' is judged by the strength of feature energy.
 In our method, we define $H=\arg\max\nolimits_{\forall x_i \in X}^{\theta} \left| x_i \right|^1$ as the set of features that exhibit high energy within the dataset $X$.
 Here, we set $\theta$ to the top-$30\%$ based on the relevant experimental results presented in \cite{l1norm}.
 We measure the overlapping ratio between $S$ and $H$

 When $\xi(S)$ is low, it basically indicates the region is over-dominated by semantically insignificant features.
-A threshold $\tau_2$ is set to ignore these dummy nodes on the hierarchy.
-No feature will be built from it when a detected region is viewed as ``dummy node''.
+In our implementation, a node on the bisecting hierarchy is viewed as ``dummy'' if $\xi(S) \leq \tau_2$, where $\tau_2$ is empirically set.
+No feature will be built from it when a detected region is viewed as a ``dummy node''.
 However, this condition does not prevent the feature set $S$ from further bisecting.
-It is possible that the direct/indirect subset of $S$ becomes a salient region when the bisecting reaches a more fine-grained level.
+Since $\xi(S)$ is a relative ratio, $\xi(S)$ may become higher when the bisecting reaches a more fine-grained level.
+Therefore, the direct/indirect subset of $S$ may become a salient region.

+Figure~\ref{fig:dummynode} shows an example where ``dummy node'' is detected.
+After the \textit{3rd} bisecting, the region in blue (Figure~\ref{fig:dummynode}(c)) is detected as ``dummy node'' for its relatively low intersection ratio with $H$.
+We do not simply ignore such a region.
+Instead, further bisecting is applied to the region.
+After another two times of bisecting on this node, two latent instances are successfully detected because their relative intersection ratio (i.e., $\xi(S)$) becomes much higher this time.